| | | |

 If your toddler enjoyed this, you’ll also love my Collection of Christmas Art Projects for Toddlers, another great winter holiday craft that’s perfect for cosy afternoons and family bonding.

-Gather your supplies, play some Christmas tunes, and let your kids’ imaginations shine through every brushstroke and paper cut.
-After all, that’s what the season’s truly about, creativity, connection, and a little handmade magic.
+Gather your supplies, play some Christmas tunes, and let your kids’ imaginations shine through every brushstroke and paper cut!

 Check out these other Christmas activities for toddlers: